eclipse-cyclonedds/cyclonedds/docs/manual/config/cmake_config.rst

         may be needed for QNX builds)
     * - ``-DBUILD_IDLC_XTESTS=NO``
-      - Include a set of tests for the IDL compiler that use the C back-end to compile an idl file at (test) runtime, and use the C compiler to build a test application for the generated types, that is executed to do the actual testing (not supported on Windows)
+      - Include a set of tests for the IDL compiler that use the C back-end to compile an IDL file at (test) runtime, and use the C compiler to build a test application for the generated types, that is executed to do the actual testing (not supported on Windows)